Takafumi Horie: Business career

 In 2004, Horie tried to buy the Kintetsu Buffaloes baseball team.
 The team rejected the offer, but the incident put him in the national spotlight.

 Horie was criticized by conservative business circles in Japan for his unconventional manner – everything from his informal attire to the practice of corporate expansion through hostile takeover.

 In 2005, Horie founded Interstellar Technologies rocket company.

 Horie unveiled a plan for space tourism at the 56th International Astronautical Congress in Fukuoka in 2005.
 The spacecraft he planned to develop was based on the design of the Russian TKS spacecraft.
-Horie said that he planned to invest in space development and that he wanted to launch a manned rocket within five years.
+Horie said that he planned to invest in space development and that he wanted to launch a crewed rocket within five years.
 The project was called "Japan Space Dream – A Takafumi Horie Project".

 As a business owner of wagyu-promoting organization and a writer of food-related books, Horie has been known for his several remarks against veganism and vegetarianism where he commented on his Twitter as I don't want to see the world being turned into somewhere we can't eat delicious meats because of these people, and I will crush them thoroughly., triggering further controversies.